About the Guardians of Justice

-Mike Zettinig and Tracy Adams, co-founding members alongside Xavier, collaborated in a relaunch of the brand in April 2015 with structured guidelines and policies to take Guardians to the next level.
+Mike and Tracy Zettinig, co-founding members alongside Xavier, collaborated in a relaunch of the brand in April 2015 with structured guidelines and policies to take Guardians to the next level.
 Since the relaunch, a new logo and website have also been introduced along with an extremely active social media presence.
 Boasting over forty active members that represent a plethora of characters such as heroes, princesses, villains, adventurers and more – Guardians of Justice collectively centers around positively impacting each child’s realm of imagination.

 The Guardians attend around 20 charity events per year collaborating with more than a dozen local organizations.
 Notable charities with gladly donated time and memory-making have been organizations such as BASE Camp Children’s Cancer Foundation, Autism Society of Greater Orlando, Nathaniel’s Hope, and Down Syndrome Society of Orlando.

 Betsy Poore, an attendee at one of our past Autism Family Fun Day events, recalls a memory made with her child who had the opportunity to meet Batman that morning: